loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 The software that runs on the SoC is [Espruino](https://github.com/espruino/Espruino), an open-source Javascript interpreter for microcontrollers (which is exciting and terrifying at the same time).

 Espruino (the software) powers a number of Espruino (the company) [boards](https://www.espruino.com/Order), and it is compatible with many [third-party boards](https://www.espruino.com/Other+Boards) as well.
+Obviously, because it's open-source, you can make your own apps for the watch (more on apps later).

 ## Bangle.js software

 The software that runs on the watch is quirky, but once you get the hang of it, it's not too bad.

 As far as I understand, _everything_ in the interface is an app.
 This includes things that are obviously apps (e.g., the compass, the sleep tracker, etc...), but also system-level things (e.g., the launcher, the battery widget, the settings menu, etc...).
-The watch will ship with a default set of apps, but will need to be connected to Espruino's [App Loader](https://banglejs.com/apps/) to download new apps and updates (more on that below).
+The watch will ship with a default set of apps, but will need to be connected to Espruino's [App Loader](https://banglejs.com/apps/) to download new apps and updates (more on that process below).

 The single hardware button is both the "menu" button, as well as the "back" button when navigating menus.
 Holding the button for two seconds in any screen will take you back to the watch face.
 Holding the button for ten seconds reboots the watch (you turn the watch off via the Settings menu).